-- Buying points can save you money over the course of your loan.
 Points can increase your closing costs by thousands of dollars, but the large upfront cost might be worth it if you stay in the home long enough to see savings from the reduced interest rate.
 Paying an extra $2,000 upfront could mean tens of thousands of dollars in savings over the course of your mortgage.
-However, if you plan to sell your home or refinance before you break even, paying for points might not be worth it.
+However, if you plan to sell your home or refinance before your break even, paying for points might not be worth it.

-- Points can also be a way to get a lower monthly payment.
+Points can also get you a lower monthly payment.
 If your monthly mortgage payment puts too much of a strain on your budget, mortgage points could be a way to save.
 A lower interest rate equals lower monthly payments.

-- You also may save on taxes if you decide to purchase mortgage points.
+You may even save money on taxes if you decide to purchase mortgage points.
 Since mortgage interest is tax deductible and points are considered prepaid mortgage interest, you may be able to deduct the cost of the points on your taxes.
 To understand the deductions you may be eligible for, check out the IRS rules on mortgage point benefits and speak with a qualified tax expert.

 When To Buy Mortgage Points